neuroquery/pubget/README.md

 `standalone_steps` will be added as additional nqdc commands; for example if the `name` of a standalone step is `my_plugin`, the `nqdc my_plugin` command will become available.

+An example plugin that can be used as a template, and more details, are provided in the `nqdc` git repository, in `docs/example_plugin`.

 # Contributing